TheFenixfx/CodeLlamaDocuments/README.md

-# CodeLlamaDocuments
+# CodeLlama Documents
 Load Documents into a VectorStore and get Context about it.
+The more paramaters and better embedings used, better results.

-Jupiter Version
+Jupiter Notebook Version
+Langchain and local model compatibility through LlamaCPP ( Langchain implementation )